Computer Information Systems E-Degree

 How does an E-Degree work?

 To complete your CIS E-Degree, you’ll take online courses through Lake Area Tech’s eLearning system.
 You will also visit the Lake Area Tech campus to complete hands-on projects and labs.
 For example, if you are in the:

-In the Networking and Cyber Security Specialist option, you can expect to spend more time on campus during your second year (about 50% online, and 50% on campus).
+In the Networking and Cyber Security option, you can expect to spend more time on campus during your second year (about 50% online, and 50% on campus).